-The City will be enforcing its' regulations on garage sales again this summer.
+The City will be enforcing its' regulations on garage sale signs again this summer.
 While many are thankful the City is doing so; others do not appreciate the effort.
 The regulations are being enforced because 1) the Michigan Department of Transportation (MDOT) does not allow signs in their right-of-way, and many of the signs are placed along Main Street and Stewart Avenue in the MDOT right-of-way; 2) for safety reasons, signs should not be attached to utility poles; and 3) the signs are unattractive and often the signs are not taken down after the sale.
 Everyone has worked hard to have Fremont looking neat, clean and beautiful for all to enjoy, so ridding the City of unnecessary signs is part of that effort.

-Understanding that garage sales are important to many people, the City organizes a community garage sale twice a year, one in May and one in

-August.
-The more people that participate in the community garage sale, the more energy the event will create, thus increasing the success of the program and turnout.
+The City understands that garage sales are important to many people, so as a result, the City organizes community garage sales in May and August.
+The more people that participate in the community garage sale, the more energy the event will create.
+This translates into more people attending the various garage sales, which include having visitors from outside the community take part; visitors who are good for local business.
 The community garage sales could have a positive economic impact not only for the individual home owner but for the community at-large.